RNN based Incremental Online Spoken Language Understanding: Introduction

-As discussed earlier, few research efforts have tried to incorporate incremental processing on ASR \cite{fink1998incremental,selfridge2011stability,kiss2018incremental}.
+Few research efforts have tried to incorporate incremental processing on ASR \cite{fink1998incremental,selfridge2011stability,kiss2018incremental}.
 Even fewer efforts have been made in the context of ASR incremental processing for SLU.
 The authors in \cite{liu-lane-2016-joint} proposed a joint online SLU and LM system using RNN.
 Although, their proposed model is capable of outputting the intent class posteriors for each time-step, the posteriors were not used for intent prediction itself, but were fed back to the hidden state of the RNN.
-The authors only consider the intent output at the last time-step of the input sequence for intent classification.
-Moreover, the evaluations were made in an offline fashion assuming each input sequence equals a single sentence and assuming the sentence boundaries were known a-priori.
+Only the intent at the last time-step of the input sequence is used.~ Moreover, the evaluations were made in an offline fashion assuming each input sequence equals a single sentence and assuming the sentence boundaries are known a-priori.

 To the best of our knowledge, there has been no prior work dealing with incremental online SLU employing RNN with evaluations conducted in a truly online sense.
-In this work, we setup the online incremental SLU processing along with (i) detection of utterance boundaries, and (ii) assumption of error-less transcriptions.
+In this work, we setup the online incremental SLU processing along with (i) detection of utterance boundaries, and (ii) presence of erroneous ASR transcriptions.
 The proposed system is capable of recognizing intents on an arbitrarily long sequence of words with no sentence or utterance demarcations.